MicrosoftDocs/fabric-docs/docs/cicd/git-integration/git-integration-process.md

 :::image type="content" source="./media/git-integration-process/branch-out.png" alt-text="Screenshot of the branch out tab in the source control panel.":::

-The *Branch* tab also has a list of related workspaces you can select and switch to.
+The *Branches* tab also has a list of related workspaces you can select and switch to.
 A related workspace is one with the same connection properties as the current branch, such as the same organization, project, repository, and git folder.

 :::image type="content" source="./media/git-integration-process/related-branches.png" alt-text="Screenshot showing a list of related branches that the user can switch to.":::